Luiz-Alcantara/Neural-Pixel/README.md

 ## Recommended checkpoints

-- Attention: Due to hardware limitations, I used `q5_1` quantization and the DMD2 speed LoRA (0.7 weight) to generate these examples.
+- Due to hardware limitations, I used `q5_1` quantization and the DMD2 speed LoRA (0.7 weight) to generate these examples.
 The `Sam semi-realistic` model is the only exception, as it has the LoRA built-in.
 If you use the base model, your results may differ slightly.

+> [!WARNING]
+> The links to get the models may display NSFW, mature, or suggestive preview images.
+Viewer discretion is advised.

 <table>
 	<thead>